awsdocs/aws-mobile-developer-guide/doc_source/how-to-storage.rst

-This section provides information on the steps for achieving specific tasks for integrating your Amazon S3 into your Android and iOS apps.
+This section provides procedures for integrating Amazon S3 into your Android and iOS apps.

 .. toctree::
    :titlesonly: